Last updated: July 1, 2026

 Quick fix:

-- Use tools like TinyPNG or Squoosh to compress images without losing quality
+- Use tools like TinyPNG or Squoosh to compress images without visible quality loss

-- Convert PNGs to WebP for smaller file sizes
+- Convert PNGs and JPEGs to WebP for smaller file sizes

-Calls-to-action (CTAs) are the handshake that invites users to convert.
-If they’re vague, hard to find, or inconsistent, you’re likely missing out on potential leads.
+A call-to-action is the handshake that invites users to convert.
+If your CTAs are vague, hard to find, or inconsistent, you’re leaving leads on the table.
+Specific, prominent CTAs are one of the fastest ways to lift conversions.

 Watch for: